LucasBehrendt/tech-blog/README.md

 ### Data Model

-The database used for the application requires a Post and Comment model.
+The database used for the application requires a Post, Comment and Inquiry model.
 The user authentication system is included in the Django framework and a User model was therefore already provided.
 To get an idea of the relationships and fields required in the models, an ERD (Entity Relationship Diagram) was created using [Lucidchart](https://www.lucidchart.com/pages/).

 <details>